Homepage of Peter Boncz

 - column-oriented multi-dimensional clustering.

-- MonetDB (1994-today): without too much explanation Martin Kersten handed me two large source code files (gdk.mx and monet.mx) to start working from which I did.
-Slowly I learnt about database architecture and why the code he gave me was unique.
+- MonetDB (1994-2018): without too much explanation Martin Kersten handed me two large source code files (gdk.mx and monet.mx) to start working from which I did.
+Slowly I learned about database architecture and why the code he gave me was unique.
 It subsequently led to quite a bit of re-architecting work in the interpreter, type system, algorithms, storage and scientific results of which the cache-conscious query processing algorithms are most well known.
 I interrupted my PhD job 1999 to work at Data Distilleries; which used MonetDB.
 In 2002, I completed my PhD thesis on MonetDB (Monet: a next-Generation DBMS Kernel For Query-Intensive Applications).
 Since then, under the enthusiastic lead of Martin Kersten the whole database group of CWI has become involved and carries the MonetDB open-source project forwards.
-After closing the XQuery work, my current contributions are in its nascent support of RDF and SPARQL.

-- Graph and RDF data management (2009-today): while graph data management usually is very different from RDF data management there is an overlap as RDF is in essence a graph data model.
-While traversing large graphs using many (self-)join steps over the edge table, intermediate results can easily explode.
+- RDF data management (2012-2016): while graph data management usually is very different from RDF data management there is an overlap as RDF is in essence a graph data model.
+When traversing large graphs using many (self-)join steps over the edge table, intermediate results can easily explode.
 We are interested in finding indexing methods and query optimization strategies that can make executing complex large-scale graph queries affordable and manageable.
 Additionally, there is interest in the performance and benchmarking of RDF systems (inclusive the nascent RDF support in MonetDB).

 - XRPC (2006-2010): with Jennie Zhang I worked on P2P and distributed XML query processing.
 The scope of this work started broader as Ambient using P2P query processing.
 The work focused on querying XML data on the web, by automatically splitting XQuery queries in single SOAP message exchanges, that retain the semantics of the original XQuery (this is hard, due to node identity and document order).
 The results here are really nice, producing minimal message cost, both in terms of number of interactions (latency) as data volume (bandwidth) thanks to a new dynamic version of XML projection that makes sure only the needed parts of an XML document are sent over the wire.